 If your inbox is anything like mine, it’s likely swimming with various newsletters that you forgot you subscribed to, and maybe one or two personal emails that your eyes are drawn to first.
 And, if you're anything like me, you probably press delete, delete, delete...until you arrive at those two messages of value.

-Our guide to email marketing in 2021 includes five ways to help you send better emails that won't land directly in the trash folder.
+Our guide to email marketing includes five ways to help you send better emails that won't land directly in the trash folder.